Nuclear Magnetic Resonance Analysis (NMR Testing) in a Laboratory

-Would you like to carry out a laboratory NMR analysis as part of a molecular analysis?
+Would you like to carry out a laboratory NMR testing / NMR analysis?

 In the FILAB laboratory, we offer NMR (Nuclear Magnetic Resonance Spectroscopy) analysis to provide accurate, in-depth solutions for different industries.
 This technique allows us to probe the molecular structure and chemical composition of substances, providing information for research, product development, quality control and much more.